Bikepacking Slovenia: The West Loop

 - Most Slovenians speak excellent English.
 Adventure sports are very popular, and you will receive advice, encouragement, and help wherever you go.

-- Larger towns in Slovenia and Italy have well stocked bike shops.
+- Larger towns in Slovenia have well stocked bike shops.

 - Wild camping is officially illegal in Slovenia.
 In practice, we had no trouble finding discreet places to pitch our tents every night of our tour.
 In fact, locals often encouraged us to do so.
 Little used dirt and farm roads are abundant.
 Please #leavenotrace.

 - Food is readily available throughout the tour in small and large towns.
-We usually carried no more than a few meals.
-For our nights in Italy, we ate dinner in town by getting takeout and eating in the center square.
+We usually carried no more than a meal or two.
+We often ate dinner in town by getting takeout and eating in the center square.
 We would then bike a half hour out of town to find camping.

 - There are abundant water sources on the route.
 We were usually able to fill our bottles at a public fountain in the villages we passed through.
 We carried two bottles each and this was sufficient, even in the heat of summer.